 Engineering in the UK is regulated by the Engineering Council which operates under the authority of a Royal Charter.
 The Engineering Council sets the standard for competence and commitment and maintains the register of engineering professionals who have achieved the necessary level of competence and commitment in their respective category of registration.
 Registration is open to all engineers and technicians who can demonstrate competence and commitment to perform professional work to the necessary standard.
-The required standard is set in the UK Standard for Professional Engineering Competence (UK-SPEC), currently in its third edition, which for all engineering professionals covers the following five generic areas of competence and commitment:
+(Council, 2014) The required standard is set out in the UK Standard for Professional Engineering Competence (UK-SPEC), currently in its third edition, which for all engineering professionals covers the following five generic areas of competence and commitment:

 - Knowledge and understanding

 - Design and development of processes, systems, services and products